demonioMC/quicktrade/README.md

 # Quick Trade

-> Streamline villager trading by completing all available trades for a single item with just one click.
+> Streamline villager trading by completing all trades for an specific item with a single click.

 ## Features